chrisjkelly4/MyFirst-GitProject/README.md

-# COB290 Labs /n This is my first Git Project ... not really
+# COB290 Labs
+This is my first Git Project ... not really
+Learning Git is fun ... im being forced to say this .. please help ...